pelias/documentation/leaflet-geocoder.md

 # Add Mapzen Search geocoder to a map

-[Add some intro text about geocoding]
+[Mapzen Search](https://mapzen.com/projects/search) is a modern, geographic search service based entirely on open-source tools and powered entirely by open data.
+To start integrating Mapzen Search to your apps, you need a [developer API key](api-keys-rate-limits.md).
+You might use this functionality in any app that has a geographic component, including ones that deliver goods, locate hotels or venues, or even provide local weather forecasts.

+Through a process known as [geocoding](search.md), Mapzen Search allows you to use natural language to find a particular place by entering an address or the name of a landmark or business, and then translates the result in to the geographic coordinates for mapping.
+Mapzen Search is built on [Pelias](https://github.com/pelias), an open-source geocoding project.

+In this walkthrough, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
 You will need an [API key](https://mapzen.com/developers) to use Mapzen Search, which requires a GitHub account for authorization.
 You can use any text editor and operating system, but must maintain an Internet connection while you are working.
-The tutorial should take about an hour to complete.
+The tutorial should take about 30 minutes to complete.

 ## Sign up for a Mapzen Search API key

-***For Maptime Oakland: Note that this section is optional during the Maptime Oakland event.
+***For Maptime Oakland: This section is optional during the meetup.
 You will be provided with a sample key that will expire following the event.
-If you want to continue using the Mapzen Search service, you need to get your own API key.***
+If you want to continue using the Mapzen Search service afterward, you need to get your own API key.***

 To use the geocoding service, you must first obtain an API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

-Mapzen Search, powered by Pelias, is a shared geocoding service.
-As such, there are limitations on requests to prevent individual users from degrading the overall system performance.

 1. Go to https://mapzen.com/developers.
 2. Sign in with your GitHub account.
 If you have not done this before, you need to agree to the terms first.